iamohitkaushik1/CloudyGUI/README.md

 ---

 ## Predefined Resources
-The workload generator simulates a high-performance computing environment with the following data centre and virtual machine specifications:

 ### Data Centre Resources
 The workload generator simulates a high-performance computing environment with the following resources: